Is Final Fantasy 16 open world?

 Is Final Fantasy 16 open world?
 While Final Fantasy 16 will take us to an entirely new world, it’s no surprise that you may be wondering if the map follows the last game in the series, Final Fantasy 15, which was open world.

-Fortunately, we know whether the latest game in the series will offer open world exploration and freedom, even before the Final Fantasy 16 release date arrives.
-So, if you’re looking forward to meeting all of the Final Fantasy 16 characters, here’s whether you can freely explore Valisthea or not.
+Fortunately, we know whether the latest game in the series has an essence of open exploration, but it doesn’t quite go all the way to becoming a fully open-world experience.
+So, if you’re looking forward to meeting all of the Final Fantasy 16 characters, here’s how Final Fantasy 16 is structured so you can know what to expect.

 Is Final Fantasy 16 open world?

 Final Fantasy 16 is not open world.
 Instead, the game offers several large locations, all of which you can return to and explore after completing the main quest there.
-This was confirmed by producer Naoki Yoshida when speaking with PLAY Magazine.
+This was confirmed by producer Naoki Yoshida when speaking with PLAY Magazine and while playing for our Final Fantasy 16 review.

 After finishing the main quest within each region, you’ll return to a location called The Hideaway, which is the main hub and base of operations.
 The Final Fantasy 16 Hideaway is a perfect place to upgrade your gear, purchase or craft new equipment, or find side quests.
 You can then choose to progress the story or return to previous areas to explore.